nullstone-modules/aws-ecs-task/README.md

-# aws-fargate-task
+# aws-ecs-task

-Nullstone app module to create a runnable Fargate task.
+Nullstone app module to create a runnable ECS task.